Hosea Williams: Background

 Williams was born in Attapulgus, Georgia, a small city in the far southwest corner of the state in Decatur County.
 Both of his parents were teenagers committed to a trade institute for the blind in Macon.
 His mother ran away from the institute upon learning of her pregnancy.
 At the age of 28, Williams stumbled upon his birth father, "Blind" Willie Wiggins, by accident in Florida.
 His mother died during childbirth when he was 10 years old.
 He and his older sister, Theresa, were raised by his mother's parents, Lelar and Turner Williams.
 Williams was run out of town by a lynch mob at the age of 13 for allegedly consorting with a white girl.

 Williams served with the United States Army during World War II in an all Black American unit under General George S. Patton Jr. and advanced to the rank of Staff Sergeant.
 He was the only survivor of a Nazi bombing, which left him in a hospital in Europe for more than a year and earned him a Purple Heart.
+He suffered from Rheumatic fever prior to swearing into the service, and was honorably discharged on October 30, 1946.

 Upon his return home from the war, Williams was savagely beaten by a group of angry whites at a bus station for drinking from a water fountain marked "Whites Only."
 He was beaten so badly that the attackers thought he was dead.
 They called a Black funeral home in the area to pick up the body.
 En route to the funeral home, the hearse driver noticed Williams had a faint pulse and was barely breathing, but was still alive.
 There were no hospitals in the area that would serve Blacks, even in the case of a medical emergency; the trip to the nearest veterans' hospital was well over a hundred miles.
 Williams spent more than a month hospitalized recuperating from injuries sustained in the attack.